 You're protected by law against unfair treatment and dismissal if it's because of your pregnancy and maternity, no matter how long you've worked for your employer.

 This means if you're dismissed while pregnant or on maternity leave, your employer must put the reason for your dismissal in writing.

-If your dismissal can be linked to your pregnancy or maternity, you could claim unfair dismissal and discrimination at an employment tribunal.
-It’s usually best to raise the issue with your employer.
+If your dismissal can be linked to your pregnancy or maternity, you could make a claim to an employment tribunal for unfair dismissal and discrimination.
+It's usually best to raise the issue with your employer.